An official website of the State of Oregon

 You are here:

-- If the fuel has a carbon intensity value approved by the California Air Resources Board, the fuel producer can apply to DEQ to accept that value with modifications as needed to reflect its destination to Oregon.
-The fuel producer can submit the application packet sent to CARB, the CARB approval letter, and the CA-GREET 3.0 spreadsheet modified to reflect the transportation mode and distance to Oregon as opposed to California.
-Fuel producers can submit their fuel pathway applications through the Oregon Fuels Reporting System.
+If the fuel has a carbon intensity value approved by the California Air Resources Board, the fuel producer can apply to DEQ to accept that value with modifications as needed to reflect its destination to Oregon.
+The fuel producer can submit the application packet sent to CARB and the CARB approval letter.
+The applicant should also submit an Oregon version of the GREET 3.0 model modified to reflect the transportation mode and distance to Oregon as opposed to California.
+Fuel producers can submit their fuel pathway applications through the Oregon Fuels Reporting System (see link below).